rockdeme/chrysalis/article/readme.md

 **Authors**: Demeter Túrós, Jelica Vasiljevic, Kerstin Hahn, Sven Rottenberg, and Alberto Valdeolivas

 **Abstract**: Dissecting tissue compartments in spatial transcriptomics (ST) remains challenging due to limited spatial resolution and dependence on single-cell reference data.
-We present Chrysalis, a novel method to rapidly detect tissue compartments through spatially variable gene (SVG) detection and archetypal analysis without external references.
-We applied Chrysalis on ST datasets originating from various species, tissues and technologies and demonstrated state-of-the-art performance in identifying cellular niches.
+We present Chrysalis, a novel computational method that rapidly uncovers tissue compartments through spatially variable gene (SVG) detection and archetypal analysis without requiring external reference data.
+Additionally, it offers a unique visualisation approach for swift tissue characterization and provides access to gene expression signatures, enabling the identification of spatially and functionally distinct cellular niches.
+Chrysalis was evaluated through various benchmarks and validated against deconvolution, independently obtained cell type abundance data, and histopathological annotations, demonstrating superior performance compared to other algorithms on both in silico and real-world test examples.
+Furthermore, we underscored its versatility across different technologies, such as Visium, Visium HD, Slide-seq, and Stereo-seq.